-Back when we first began studying design, there was a conference, and a speaker who talked about the art of typography.
+Back when I first began studying design, there was a conference, and a speaker who talked about the art of typography.
 The speaker described how the slightest tilt of a lowercase letter could give a playful personality to the whole font.
-This attention to detail – the discovery that, in truly great design, the smallest of elements matter – has been our driving force ever since.
-To us, even the tiniest details help are important to the larger picture.
+This attention to detail – the discovery that, in truly great design, the smallest of elements matter – has been my driving force ever since.
+To me, even the tiniest details are important to the larger picture.

 Macy’s once ran an ad campaign that simply asked: “What inspires you?”
 It’s a broad question, and a fitting one for their image.
 Just like a perfect outfit can inspire a great day, or a fully stocked kitchen can inspire a great dinner party, Macy’s wanted shoppers to know that their store would have everything needed to feel inspired – and create something with that inspiration.
 The campaign sparked a lifelong desire to get to the root of what inspires any company – and any audience.